 Mowing Perfection – Six Tips to Achieving a Healthy Looking Lawn

-A healthy looking, lush green lawn is always a welcome sight and whether you are a professional, responsible for maintaining grassed areas of all shapes and sizes, or a homeowner with a thirst for achieving the ultimate lawn, check out our top tips…
+A healthy looking, lush green lawn is always a welcome sight, and maintaining your lawn can be therapeutic as well as useful.
+Whether you are a professional, responsible for maintaining grassed areas of all shapes and sizes, or a homeowner with a thirst for achieving the ultimate lawn, check out our top tips…

 While watering less frequently and for longer is the way to go for existing lawns, for newly installed lawns and grass seed, a daily water, to give the roots the best chance of establishing, will be required.

 Be sure to feed it…

 As the weather starts to improve, aim to feed the lawn every four to six weeks to encourage healthy growth.
 There are plenty of lawn fertilizers available on the market; simply select the right one for your needs and be sure to follow the package instructions.